MoipatiThoobe/AWS-challenge-week-1/README.md

 # AWS-challenge-week-1
 Week 1 of the 12 weeks of AWS challenge

 The first week of this challenge focused on the AWS compute services.
-Compute services allow you to develop, deploy, run and scale their applications and worksloads in the cloud.
+Compute services in AWS allow users to develop, deploy, run and scale their applications and workloads in the cloud.
 AWS compute services have the following characteristics:
 * Right compute for your workloads
 * Accelerate from idea to market
 * Offer built in security